gn0meavp/AVPStateMachine/README.md

     [self performDelegateMethodCompletedWithEventName:kDoReEventName error:nil];
 ```

-Now in the next State you could take this object:
+Now in the next State you could get this object at any time:

 ```objectivec
     if (self.inputObject) {